EXTENDED BUSINESS HOURS

 How to install/replace the CF1 charcoal filters on ZLINE Range Hoods

 ZLINE has provided this helpful video walking through the process of changing the CF1 filter on CF1-compatible range hoods.
 ZLINE recirculating range hoods require a CF1 charcoal filter for each side of the internal blower/motor.
-The steps for changing the CF1 filters are as follows:

 Step 1.